-Retention rates look at the percentage of full time, first time, degree seeking undergraduates who enter in one fall semester and are still enrolled at the college during the next fall semester.
-Here are the rates for students whose most recent major on record was in the Graham School of Business.
+Retention rates look at the percentage of full time, first time, Bachelor's degree-seeking undergraduates who enter in one fall semester and are still enrolled at the college during the next fall semester.
+Here are the rates for students whose most recent major on record was in the Graham School of Business:

 Time to Degree looks at how long it took Graham School of Business graduates to achieve their bachelor's degrees.
 For degree recipients in the past few years, here is how much time passed between the student's first semester at York College and the semester when they received their degree.
-These calculations include students who came to York College as first time (not transfer) students.
+These calculations include students who came to York College as Bachelor's degree-seeking, first time (not transfer), full-time, first-year (total credits less than 30), undergraduate students.